TITLE: Education Coordinator

-- Provide oversight and coordination of training programs including those targeting students with limited English proficiency.
-Direct part-time instructors who teach non-credit courses and review the work of other team members.
-Participate in staff performance appraisal process, and provide feedback as needed.
-Facilitate problem solving among staff.
+- Provide oversight and coordination of training programs including those targeting students with limited English proficiency, first-generation, under-prepared adults, or other under-represented populations.
+May include directing the work of part-time instructors who teach non-credit courses, collaborating with full and part-time faculty and reviewing the work of other team members.
+Facilitate problem solving among staff, partners, and students.

-- Coordinate with One Stop partners, business and industry, employer liaisons, college departments and/or other partners to identify key industries with growth potential.
+- Coordinate with College career and technical program, workforce development partners, business and industry, employer liaisons, College departments and/or other partners to identify key industries with growth potential.

-- Coordinate with several workforce development programs to ensure trainings offered meet the needs, requirements, and guidelines of all programs, as well as the needs of targeted populations.
+- Coordinate with internal and external College, K-12, and community partners to ensure trainings offered meet the needs, requirements, and guidelines of all programs, as well as the needs of targeted populations.

 - Coordinate with other areas and departments (e.g., CIS/CAS, Medical Technology, Distance Learning, Engineering, etc.) in developing collaborative courses, new methods of instruction and career pathways.